AxoIsAxo/alyrionmc/rules.md

 Minecraft

 Players who joined less then a minute ago are not allowed to be killed.
+You are not allowed to put lava or any dangerous blocks at the log-off point of any player.

 ### Rule 6 ****
 Do not self-advertise.